LooseMarek/ViewFactory/README.md

 ##### Input

-Placed above inputs, body texts or any other views to use as a description.
+Placed above inputs, body texts, or any other views to use as a description.

 **Note: See StackFactory.labeledView() for intended usage.**

-By default, input label is set to align to left and ajdust the font size to fit width and keep it on one line.
+By default, the input label is set to align to the left and adjust the font size to fit the width and keep it on one line.

 `let label = viewFactory.label.inputLabel()`